jam4375/plasmatic-cpp/README.md

 # plasmatic

 Multiphysics finite element simulation code mostly written with C++ using PETSc and Eigen for linear algebra.
-Plasmatic is capable of thermal simulation in both 2D and 3D.
+Plasmatic is capable of thermal and mechanical simulation in 2D and 3D.
 It reads input mesh geometry in the Gmsh file format and outputs results in the VTK file format for visualization in ParaView.

 ## Building